Although there’s nothing better than basking in the heat and topping up our tans, it’s really important to stay safe in the sun.

 To make it easier, our friends over at Soleve™ Sunburn Relief have provided us with expert tips on how to avoid sunburn (which you can read below) and have also developed this brilliant map containing all the information you could possibly need…

-Five fabulous ways to avoid sunburn when at the beach with advice from Soleve™ Sunburn Relief
+Shun the burn.
+Five ways to help avoid overdoing it when at the beach: advice from Soleve™ Sunburn Relief…

-- Apply your sunscreen at least 20 minutes before hitting the beach.
-It will allow time for the product to be absorbed by your skin.
+- Pre-sunscreening.
+It’s important to remember to apply your sunscreen at least 20 minutes before hitting the beach.
+That way the product will have enough time to be absorbed by your skin so it can get to work at protecting you.
 Make sure to use a sunscreen that has a minimum of 4 stars for UVA protection and a high SPF of 30+ for UVB protection.

-- Around 85% of sunscreen protection is removed when you towel-dry after swimming, so make sure you reapply afterwards.
-It’s also worth bearing in mind that the SPF of many sunscreens works only if you reapply them at least once every 2 hours, so keep that sunscreen topped up as long as you are outdoors.
+- Hard work does rub off… literally!
+Towel dry after swimming?
+After all, no one wants a soggy sun lounger.
+But did you know that around 85% of sunscreen protection is removed when you towel-dry?
+The key here is to make sure you reapply afterwards.
+It’s also worth bearing in mind that the SPF of many sunscreens only works if you reapply them at least once every 2 hours, so keep that sunscreen topped up as long as you are outdoors.

-Soleve Sunburn Relief is available in the UK from Boots and independent pharmacists nationwide.
-So if you are planning a trip abroad, consider packing it in your first aid kit just in case.
-For adults and children aged twelve and up.
+Soleve Sunburn Relief is an over the counter medicine available in the UK from Boots, Sainsbury’s and independent pharmacists nationwide.
+So, if you are planning a trip abroad, consider packing it in your travel first aid kit just in case.
+Suitable for adults and children aged twelve and up.
 Contains Ibuprofen.
 Always read the label.
 RRP £9.95 for 100ml